yash-rana0101/Employer-checkIn-CheckOut-System/README.md

 With the use of this initiative, businesses can effectively monitor and control worker attendance and schedules.

 ### Output
-In this project you can find a ```codeOutput.txt``` file in this file you can see the output of the following SQL code.
+In this project you can find a ```CodeOutput.txt``` file in this file you can see the output of the following SQL code.